Grand Canyon Law GroupN/a

 Scottsdale-area criminal courts are known for imposing harsh penalties for criminal convictions.
 If you’ve been charged with or accused of a crime, it’s important to have a lawyer represent you in court to protect your freedom as much as possible.
 Don’t try to handle a criminal case on your own.
-Instead, call the experienced defense attorneys at Grand Canyon Law Group at (480) 771-7977 to schedule your free consultation and to learn more about how you can work to mitigate any consequences associated with your case.
+Instead, call the experienced defense attorneys at our firm to schedule your free consultation and to learn more about how you can work to mitigate any consequences associated with your case.

-At McPhie law, our legal team includes a former deputy county attorney who has extensive experience prosecuting felony criminal cases and now uses that experience to help criminal defendants.
+Our legal team includes former deputy county attorneys who have extensive experience prosecuting felony criminal cases and now uses that experience to help criminal defendants.
 Criminal charges are serious matters, and regardless of whether you are innocent or guilty, you want to know that you have a strong criminal defense team on your side.
-Grand Canyon Law Group has represented people accused of crimes in a wide range of matters, and we work to ease the burden of criminal charges for our clients.
+Our lawyers have represented people accused of crimes in a wide range of matters, and we work to ease the burden of criminal charges for our clients.
 In many cases, we’ve secured not guilty verdicts for our clients at trial, and in others we have been able to reduce the criminal penalties or have them dismissed entirely.

-At Grand Canyon Law Group, we’re prepared to handle a wide range of criminal law cases.
+We’re prepared to handle a wide range of criminal law cases.
 Below we discuss some of the most common criminal charges that we see.

 When you’re accused of a crime, it’s natural to feel nervous and uncertain about the future.
 What’s going to happen next?
 What are the potential consequences if you’re found guilty?
 If you are convicted of a crime, there are several penalties you can expect, including:

 There are many defenses to criminal accusations.
 By working with an experienced criminal defense attorney, you can determine which type of defense will be most effective in your case.